ItsExtra/m4ftm/CONTRIBUTING.md

 * Sex work, sex workers, porn, customers and consumers of sex work
 * Being poor for any reason
 * The wide diversity of bodies and minds that make up the human species
+* A persons desire to be anonymous or pseudonymous online or IRL

 ----